About the Host School

 The campus covers an areas of nearly 80,000 sqm and has over 160 teaching staff (a number of these are highly regarded educationalists within the province).
 The school has won a number of awards, including: 'Double Civilised Unit of Zhangiagang' (for 5 consecutive years), 'Demonstration School of Suzhou', 'Experimental School of Modern Education Skill of Suzhou', 'Safe and Civilised School of Suzhou' and 'Model Private School in Jiangsu'.

-The CIE Centre was established in 2005 and has130 students in the programme.
-We have 8 foreign teaching staff and10 Chinese teachers.
+The CIE Centre was established in 2005 and we have 11 expatriate teaching staff and10 Chinese teachers.
 We place a high value on the student/parent/teacher relationship which is critical to the success of our students.
 Students are hardworking, well disciplined, participate in a range of academic and non-academic activities and are extremely focused on excellent exam results and entry to world class universities.

 We have access to excellent resources provided by the Host School, including science laboratories, IT suites, studios, lecture theatres, study rooms and teachers' rooms.
 A variety of clubs are run within the centre including: sports activities, a volunteer group, a robot competition and aerobics competition.